awsdocs/amazon-sqs-developer-guide/doc_source/sqs-dead-letter-queues.md

 # Amazon SQS dead\-letter queues<a name="sqs-dead-letter-queues"></a>

 Amazon SQS supports *dead\-letter queues*, which other queues \(*source queues*\) can target for messages that can't be processed \(consumed\) successfully\.
 Dead\-letter queues are useful for debugging your application or messaging system because they let you isolate problematic messages to determine why their processing doesn't succeed\.
-For information about creating a queue and configuring a dead\-letter queue for it using the AWS Management Console or the AWS SDK for Java \(and the `[CreateQueue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_CreateQueue.html)`, `[SetQueueAttributes](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SetQueueAttributes.html)`, and `[GetQueueAttributes](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_GetQueueAttributes.html)` actions\), see [Tutorial: Configuring an Amazon SQS dead\-letter queue](sqs-configure-dead-letter-queue.md)\.
+For information about creating a queue and configuring a dead\-letter queue for it using the Amazon SQS console, see [Configuring a dead\-letter queue \(console\)](sqs-configure-dead-letter-queue.md)\.

 **Important**
-When you designate a queue to be a source queue, a dead\-letter queue is *not* created automatically\.
-You must first create a standard or FIFO queue before designating it a dead\-letter queue\.
+Amazon SQS does *not* create the dead\-letter queue automatically\.
+You must first create the queue before using it as a dead\-letter queue\.

 **Topics**
 + [How do dead\-letter queues work?](#sqs-dead-letter-queues-how-they-work)